GJNilsen/YPDrawSignatureView/README.md

 Sets the background UIColor of the view

+#### Optional Protocol Methods

+* `startedDrawing()`

+Notifies the delegate when someone starts a stroke in the view

+* `finishedDrawing()`

+Notifies the delegate when someone finishes a stroke in the view

 #### Example Code

 The following sample code checks if there is a signature in the view before getting it.

 ```
 @IBOutlet weak var drawSignatureView: YPDrawSignatureView!

+override func viewDidLoad() {
+    super.viewDidLoad()
+    // Do any additional setup after loading the view, typically from a nib.

+    drawSignatureView.delegate = self
+}

 @IBAction func save(sender: AnyObject) {
     // Checking if the view actually contains a signature